allanchua101/docker-utils-for-kids/README.md

 # Docker and K8s for Kids

-A repository filled with scripts and boilerplates designed for Kids and Adults with IQ equal to IQ of kids.
+A repository filled with scripts and boilerplates designed for kids and adults with IQ of kids.

 ## Happy Kid?